-On Nov 26 2019, the Federal Court ruled that the Housing Controller can no longer grant an extension of time (EOT) to developers who are unable to complete their projects on time.
+On Nov 26 2019, the Federal Court ruled that the Housing Controller can no longer grant an extension of time (EOT) to developers who are unable to construct or complete their projects on time.
 The new ruling is a great win for Malaysian homeowners.

 Under the terms of the Sale & Purchase Agreement (SPA) between a housing developer and the house buyer, the developer has to complete and hand over the house within 24 months (for landed properties) or 36 months (for stratified properties).
-If the developer fails to deliver within this period, the developer has to compensate the house buyer by paying LAD of 10% per annum on the purchase price for late delivery.
+If the developer fails to deliver within this period, the developer has to compensate the house buyer by paying liquidated damages (LAD) of 10% per annum on the purchase price for late delivery.

-However, there had been a group of homebuyers who had suffered losses due to a delay in the completion of their homes by their developer.
+There had been a group of homebuyers who had suffered losses due to a delay in the completion of their homes by their developer.
 The Housing Controller ‘signed away’ their rights and remedies by granting the developer an Extension of Time (EOT) – thereby taking away any compensation the homebuyers were entitled to.

 75.4% of EOT applications by developers from January – July 2019 had been approved by the Housing Controller.
 In 2018, the number was 78.15%, while 67.8% of EOT applications were allowed in 2017. -Ministry of Housing and Local Government (KPKT)-